 If they don’t immediately start doing as you’ve asked or if they answer you with a promise to do it soon, you should move on to stage 2.
 A promise that they will do as you ask ‘in a minute’ or ‘later’ is their way of trying to control the situation – so treat it as if they have ignored you and move to stage 2.

-Tell them very clearly what the sanction will be if they continue – clearly and without fuss or emotion.
-Avoid humour too, because by now they have crossed the line.
+Tell them very clearly what the outcome will be if they continue – calmly, clearly and without fuss or reactive emotional outbursts.

-“If you don’t stop throwing the bits of eraser you’ll have to spend your break clearing the floor.”
+“Jonny, if you don’t stop throwing those bits of eraser you’ll have to come back at break to clean the floor.”

 Immediately follow on by giving them a time limit and then back off, walk away and give them some space.
-Allow them to save face as giving the student time to process everything that you have said so far is crucial to achieving classroom management success.
-It’s hard for them to jump to attention and do what you want when you’re standing over them, particularly if their friends are watching (and of course you know they are).
+Allowing them to save face and giving them some time to process everything that you have said is crucial.
+It’s hard for them to jump to attention and do what you want when you’re standing over them, particularly if their friends are watching (which they probably will be).

-“I’m going to give you thirty seconds to do as I’ve asked.”
+“I’m going to give you two minutes to do as I’ve asked.”

-“I’ll be back in less than a minute and I expect to see it done.”
+“I’ll be back in one minute and I expect to see it done.”

 It’s all about telling them exactly where the boundary is and exactly what they have to do to get back on the right path.
 By backing off – walking to another part of the room or going to help another student – you’re giving them a chance to back down without losing face; you’re giving them an escape route.
 A child backed into a corner finds it difficult to back down in front of their classmates if you’re standing over them and will react accordingly – usually with more defiance.
 By walking away you take the pressure off.

 A few words are all that’s needed to let them know they did the right thing and to encourage them to do it again in the future.
-It’s a big step they’ve just taken.
-Don’t lecture them about how they should follow instructions faster next time; just give them a sincere smile and some quiet private praise.
+It’s a big step they’ve just taken and they need to know you've noticed it.
+Don’t lecture them about how they should follow instructions faster next time; just give them a sincere smile and some quiet, private praise.

 Younger students can be rewarded more formally – perhaps by giving them a sticker or a certificate for meeting the behaviour target ‘Follow teacher’s instructions’.

-“Ok you’ve chosen to carry on doing…… That’s fine.
-You’ll be staying in at break for 5 minutes.
+“Ok you’ve chosen to carry on doing…… .
+You’ll be coming back at break for 5 minutes.
 Now get on with your work so that you don’t lose any more of your time.”